Prompt Care, Enhanced Outcomes: Discover the Impact of Early Physiotherapy on Your Journey

 • Psychological Barriers: Extended pain and dysfunction often lead to fear-avoidance behaviors, reduced confidence, and decreased motivation to move.

-Early physiotherapy helps mitigate these risks by encouraging active healing strategies at a time when tissues are most responsive and adaptable.
+Engaging in physiotherapy early on can significantly lower these risks by promoting active strategies for recovery during a period when tissues are most adaptable and responsive.

 Is It Ever Too Late to Start Physiotherapy?